iommirocks/iommi/docs/getting_started.rst

 2. Your first form
 ------------------

 Pick a model from your app, and let's build a create form for it!
+I'm using `Album` here, but you should replace it with some your model.
 Add this to your `urls.py`:

 .. code:: python